 Use automation in moderation

 Automation tools are a popular solution for those wanting to prospect further and faster.
 The problem is, they’re just that: fast fixes.
-You could be banned from LinkedIn for using these automated sales software tools, or worse, fined for unlawful practices.
-Your company could also be blacklisted.
-All this leads to losing prospects, which should be treated carefully and respectfully, not in mass automation form.
+You could be banned from LinkedIn for using these automated sales software tools, or worse - your company could be blacklisted.
+All of this leads to losing prospects, which should be treated carefully and respectfully, not in mass automation form.